SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/07-log-requests-in-bigquery/README.md

 If you finish earlier than your fellow participants, you might like to ponder these questions.
 There isn't always a single correct answer and there are no prizes - they're just to give you something else to think about.

-1. In this exercise, we used the data store for decoupling.
+1. In this exercise, we used the Data Store for decoupling.
 What other persistence methods could have been used for decoupling?
-2.
+2. What will happen to our main integration flow if the `Send BP Dependants Request Log to BigQuery` integration flow fails?
+How will it be affected?
+What will happen to the requests received by the integration flow?
+   > 💡 To simulate this, you can undeploy the `Send BP Dependants Request Log to BigQuery` integration flow, send a few messages and check out what happens.
 3. Why do you think we didn't build the [BigQuery integration flow](../../assets/cloud-integration/Send%20BP%20Dependants%20Request%20Log%20to%20BigQuery.zip) as part of this exercise?
 Why import an existing integration flow?
 How is this approach similar to using libraries/utilities available in programming languages?